 The claybar has become such an important tool for regular auto detailing.
 Throughout the Guide To Detailing website you will find references and how-tips to help you get the most out of your clay bar detailing work.
 This page in particular offers step-by-step detailing clay information.

-I have been using clay bars to clean and detail cars since 1997.
+I have been using clay bars since 1997.
 During the years I was making and selling products, I sold many thousands of them under my Autopia and Sonus product labels, including a custom blend made exclusively for me.
 I know a lot about detailing clay, its history, its benefits and the limitations.

 A claybar is a paint cleaner.
 Its one and only job is to remove bonded contamination on the surface of the paint (or glass).
 When properly applied, the claybar itself never touches your paint.
 It glides over it on a layer of lubrication (detail spray).

 The benefit of using detailing clay versus a traditional car polish or cleaner wax (to clean your car) is that claying is faster and it does not physically wear on the paint finish.

-So a clay bar cannot remove paint imperfections, like swirl marks or scratches, and it won’t improve the shine.
+Once again, a clay bar cannot remove paint imperfections such as swirl marks or scratches.
+It also won’t improve the shine.
 What it will do is remove the grunge so you can see a bright, clear finish.